Walker-Walker/Weather-Application-/README.md

 # Weather App
-## This application will provide same day weather, and 5 day forecast based on user's city query in search box.
-As well as save user search history to DOM.
+## This application provides same day weather, and a 5 day forecast based on user's city search.
+Furthermore app saves user search history and appends to DOM.
-# Application makes use of serveral OpenWeatherMap API calls
+## Application makes use of serveral OpenWeatherMap API calls in order supply weather information to the application